giraone/work-queues/queue-entry-service/README.md

 # Working Queues - Queue Entry Service

-A REST based service to put working tasks to the queueing system for "*competing consumer pattern*" tests.
+A REST based service to put working tasks to the queueing system for "*competing consumers pattern*" tests.

 This solution is using the reactive stack:
 - WebFlux REST services